-Sr. No Particulars Current Year Previous Year Complaints received by the SPD from its cust omers (a) No. of complaints pending at the beginning of the year (b) No. of complaints received during the year (c) No. of complaints disposed during the year (i) Of which, number of complaints rejected by the SPD (d) No. of complaints pending at the end of the year Maintainable complaints received by the SPD from the Off ice of Ombu dsman (applicable in case included under The Reserve Bank - Inte grated Omb udsman Scheme, 2021) (0) Number of maintainable complaints received by the SPD (e) from the Office of Ombudsman (i) Of (e), number of complaints resolved in favour of the SPD by Office of Ombudsman (ii) Of (e), number of complaints resolved through conciliation/ mediation/ advisories issued by the Office of Ombudsman (iii) Of (e), number of complaints resolved after passing of Awards by the Office of Ombudsman against the SPD (f) Number of Awards unimplemented with the stipulated time (f) (other than those appealed) Note · Maintainable complaints refer to complaints on the ground le enecifically v mentioned

-Note: Maintainable complaints refer to complaints on the grounds specifically mentioned in the Integrated Ombudsman Scheme, 2021 and covered in the ambit of the Scheme.
+Sr. No Particulars Current Year Previous Year Complaints received by the SPD from its customers (a) No. of complaints pending at the beginning of the year (b) No. of complaints received during the year (C) No. of complaints disposed during the year (i) Of which, number of complaints rejected by the SPD (d) No. of complaints pending at the end of the year Maintainable complaints received by the SPD from the Off ice of Ombu dsman (applicable in case included under The Reserve Bank - Inte grated Omb udsman Scheme, 2021) (e) Number of maintainable complaints received by the SPD (6) from the Office of Ombudsman (i) Of (e), number of complaints resolved in favour of the SPD by Office of Ombudsman (ii) Of (e), number of complaints resolved through conciliation/ mediation/ advisories issued by the Office of Ombudsman (iii) Of (e), number of complaints resolved after passing of Awards by the Office of Ombudsman against the SPD (f) Number of Awards unimplemented with the stipulated time (other than those appealed) Note: Maintainable complaints refer to complaints on the grounds specifically mentioned in the in the Integrated Ombudsman Scheme, 2021 and covered in the ambit of the Scheme.

 6.2.
-Top five grounds 35 of complaints received by the SPDs from customers
+Top five grounds41 of complaints received by the SPDs from customers

-Grounds of complaints, Number of complaints Number of complaint % increase/ decrease in the Number of complaints Of 5, number of complaints
+Grounds of complaints, (i.e. complaints relating to) complaints pending at the Number of complaint s received during the year % increase/ decrease in the number of complaints received over the previous year Number of complaints pending at the end of the year Of 5, number of complaints pending beyond 30 days

-(i.e. pending at the s received number of pending at pending

-complaints during the complaints the end of the beyond 30

-relating to) the year year received over the year days

-previous year

 1 2 3 4 5 6

 Current Year

 Ground - 1

 Ground - 2

 Ground - 3

 Ground - 4

 Ground - 5

 Others

 Total

-Previous Year
+Previous Year •

 Ground - 1

 Ground - 2

 Ground - 3

 Ground - 4

 Ground - 5

 Others

 Total